 And I'll tell you something else.

-Once uh Jeff Sessions leaves, and he will leave, he'll be replaced by somebody who is actually competent.
+Once Jeff Sessions leaves, and he will leave, he'll be replaced by somebody who is actually competent.

-That individual will, I am confident, uh, present the evidence against these individuals I've just named to a grand jury and let them decide whether criminal charges should be brought.
+That individual will, I am confident, present the evidence against these individuals I've just named to a grand jury and let them decide whether criminal charges should be brought.

 I wonder if Jeff Sessions would think about running for his old Senate seat again, because that's up in 2020.

-I bet Alabama he could get elected.
+I bet in Alabama he could get elected.

-I that would be my guess.
+That would be my guess.

-But you know, one of the things now is, and this is going to be interesting to watch.
+But, you know, one of the things now is, and this is going to be interesting to watch.

 I think it's predictable what Democrats do.

-I I don't think Mac I don't think that Nancy Pelosi is going to be able to stop Maxine Waters from wanting to pursue impeachment or Gerald Nadler or Adam Schiff.
+I don't think that Nancy Pelosi is going to be able to stop Maxine Waters from wanting to pursue impeachment or Gerald Nadler or Adam Schiff.

 They think they were sent there to destroy Trump.